Shinjuku Central Park

 The park is accessible for the many office workers in the area and an ideal place for them to spend their lunch time.
 You can also see the belongings of homeless people carefully wrapped up in blue plastic ready to be unpacked at night time.

 Shinjuku Central Park is different from Shinjuku Gyo-en, located on the south-eastern side of Shinjuku Station.
 Right next to the park is Tochomae Station, which is served by the Toei Ōedo Line.
+Juniso Kumano Shrine is on the western side of the park.

 Features

+The park is divided into three areas: north, west, and east by roads.